rust-lang/rfcs/text/0000-zero-sized-references.md

 FFI is especially vulnurable to this change, as shown above.
 Are there better ways to deal with these errors without user involvement?

+(Unsafe code might break - are there examples of VALID code that breaks?
+Or does only invalid uses of references break?
+And what is our stance on breaking invalid code, assuming there is a large amount of it?)

 ### Specific examples - Pro